aboutcode-org/scancode-workbench/docs/source/contribute/building.rst

    # Go into the repository
    $ cd scancode-workbench

-   # Install dependencies and run the app
+   # Install dependencies and run the app (Native dependencies are handled automatically)
    $ npm install

-   # Rebuild native Node.js modules against the app version of Node.js
-   # MacOS, Linux and Git Bash on Windows
-   $ $(npm bin)/electron-rebuild
-   # Windows except for Git Bash
-   > .\node_modules\.bin\electron-rebuild.cmd

    # Run the app
    $ npm start